 FIELD TRIPS, AFTER-SCHOOL, AND OFF-CAMPUS ACTIVITIES: Teachers or other district staff, as designated by the campus principal, will have the responsibility of administering medications while on field trips.
 Medications or procedures that require special training will be the responsibility of the parent.

 - For day trips: The nurse will prepare the dose(s) needed and label with:

 - If liquid medication must be administered on field trips, the parent must provide a pharmacy-labeled single-dose or parent must accompany student and administer the medication.

-FEVER: In an event in which a student has a high temperature of 102.5 degrees or greater, Tylenol as per packet insert directions may be administered with approval from the campus principal and District Nurse, provided that the student does not have a medical contraindication to Tylenol.
+FEVER: In an event in which a student has a high temperature of 102.5 degrees or greater and parent/guardian cannot be contacted, Tylenol as per packet insert directions may be administered with approval from the campus principal and District Nurse, provided that the student does not have a contraindication to Tylenol.